 Here's our super easy pot-set yoghurt recipe (including lots of tips for getting it right!).

 4. Homemade Bread

-Veggie stock is a staple in any kitchen and making your own not only saves you money, but you also know exactly what's going into it.
-(You’ll also usually get a chance to make a batch of homemade stock when you have your Thermomix delivered or during a demo!).
+Vegetable and chicken stocks are a staple in any kitchen and making your own not only saves you money, but you also know exactly what's going into it.

 6. Almond Meal

 I do a lot of baking, so this one is a huge thing for me!
 A tiny packet of almond meal at the supermarket is so expensive (around $15.00 for 500g) and yet you can make your own in the Thermomix for just over half that cost.

 Plus, we always have almonds sitting in the pantry, so it's easy to whip up a container of almond meal... and it only takes a couple of seconds!